One-Week Summer Medicine Program

 Instructor: Alessandro Tagliavia

-Mr. Tagliavia is a graduate student at Tufts University, earning his Master of Biomedical Sciences.
-He received his Master of Public Health from Boston University after earning his undergraduate degree from Boston College.
+Mr. Tagliavia is a graduate student at Tufts University, earning his Masters of Biomedical Sciences.
+He received his Masters of Public Health from Boston University after earning his undergraduate degree from Boston College.
 He is currently a Research Assistant in the Department of Anesthesia at Mass General Hospital.

 Student Comments from Summer 2022